jvansch1/ycharts-wiki/Home.md

 ## High Level Stack
 * [Python](http://python.org) is our backend programming language.
 We are standardized around Python 3.x
-* [Django](https://docs.djangoproject.com/en/1.4/) is our backend framework.
+* [Django](https://docs.djangoproject.com) is our backend framework.
 * [MySQL](http://dev.mysql.com/doc/) is our main storage database.
-It powers all of our Django models.
-* [Redis](http://redis.io/commands) is the data store that powers our screener, autocompleter, queue, among other things.
+* [Redis](http://redis.io/commands) is fast key-value data store that powers our screener, autocompleter, queue, among other things.
 * [Node.js](http://nodejs.org/api/) is the server technology we use alongside our main Python/Django stack to power specific tasks that are more suited to JavaScript.
-Currently, it only powers our [Chart Creator](http://ycharts.com/chart_creator) tool and our one click chart embedding.
+Currently, it only powers our [Chart Creator](https://github.com/ycharts/ycharts_chart_generator) tool and our one click chart embedding.
 * [Nginx](http://nginx.org/) serves our web requests.
 It handles any rewriting, global redirecting, static file serving then proxies requests off to [uswgi](http://projects.unbit.it/uwsgi/) to execute and return requests from actual Python/Django code.
+* [Wordpress](https://wordpress.com/) is our CRM for our subdomain [get.ycharts.com](https://get.ycharts.com/)that our Marketing team uses to customize content.
+We manage it as part of our stack although it is not something that is actively touched by our engineering team.

 ## Some Notable Python Libraries We Use
 * [Celery](http://celeryproject.org/) powers our queued execution engine.
 90% of our queued jobs are various time consuming financial calculations.
 Besides that, a few other things are queued like generating sparklines, finding related companies, and downloading news headlines for newly released economic indicators.